TanYa-Go/Babushka-Bakes/TESTING.md

 The user can access the **Products** page from the Home page directly by clicking on the **View Shop** button or through the **Shop** navbar link.\
-When they hover over the Shop button the dropdown menu should appear and the user should be able to choose which category of products they wish to go to.
+When they hover over the Shop button, the dropdown menu should appear and the user should be able to see all  categories of produts.
-Or they have the option to click on **All Products**.
+They can also to click on **All Products** to see all products from all categories.

 ### **Test**